ripienaar/free-for-dev/README.md

   * http://www.configure.it/ - Mobile app development platform, free for 2 projects, limited features but no resource limits
   * https://stamplay.com/ - 50k API calls, 100 GB data transfer, and 1 GB storage for free
   * http://qtcloudservices.com/products/managed-runtime/ - Managed platform with micro runtime instance and database for free
+  * http://elastx.com/start/easypaas/ - Free tier with up to 4 "cloudlets".
+Must be renewed every year.
+  * https://viaduct.io/ - 350 MB of RAM and a 1 GB database for free
+  * http://pagodabox.io/ - Small worker, web server, cache, and database for free
+  * https://www.cloudandheat.com/en/paas.html - 128 MB of RAM for free, includes support for custom domains for free

 ## BaaS